 The Everett Swanson Memorial Building is dedicated in May.
 Ninety three sponsors and friends of Compassion from the United States are among those on hand for the dedication.

-Compassion begins its international growth and establishes the Family Helper Plan in four countries: India, Indonesia, Haiti and Singapore.
-The effort is spearheaded by Edward Kimball, who joins Compassion in 1965 and serves as business manager in Korea and as field director in South Asia.
+The Family Helper Plan is spearheaded by Edward Kimball.
 Mr. Kimball travels thousands of miles to set up programs that are still followed in many countries today.